yhirose/cpp-peglib/README.md

 _         <-  [ \t]*
 ```

-Here is how to parse text with the PEG syntax and retreive tag names:
+Here is how to parse text with the PEG syntax and retrieve tag names:

 ```c++